MINI SATINS & SATINS

 A HISTORY

-Mini Satins are also an American creation and like the great melting pot that is this country, several breeds had a role in its creation.
+During the history of the Satin and the efforts of breeders to “satinize” other breeds, several efforts were also made to create a smaller and more compact rabbit with the Satin coat.
 The first attempt at creating a compact satinized breed occurred in 1970 by Mrs. Ariel Hayes, of Troy, Michigan.
 Ms. Hayes dubbed her new breed the “Satinette” which sprang from crosses between Polish and Satins.
 She worked on the Satinettes for 12 years before abandoning the COD.
 In the late 1980’s, B. Pettit (a well-known Netherland Dwarf breeder), began satinizing Netherland Dwarfs.
 Later in 1990 a Michigan man was located that was breeding a Satinette, who said that he started in 1983 (possibly but not confirmed to be stock from the earlier Hayes COD).
 An agreement was made between this Michigan breeder and Sue and Verle Castle to work together and present the Satinette under the Castles’ name and nine colors were chosen for the first presentation.
 The Standards Committee did not care for the colors chosen for the development of the breed and assisted the parties with color selection and re-writing the standard.
 Colors now to be worked on were: Copper, Red, Ruby-Eyed White, Sable and Siamese.
 Unfortunately this ultimately created a rift in the original partnership between the Castles and the Michigan breeder and in January of 1994 the COD for the Satinette was dropped yet again.
 In February of 1994 Jim Krahulec, purchased all of the Castles’ Satinettes, and began to develop the breed, but went to a larger version, as he felt that they were too much like a satin-coated Netherland Dwarf.
 For the first time the name, “Mini Satin” was given to this new incarnation of the breed.
 Mr. Krahulec, obtained three underweight Satin bucks and began to breed this with the Satinette does in the spring of 1994.
 By autumn of 1994 the normal Satins were disposed of in the breeding program, and the youngsters from those crosses were further mated to Mini Satin bucks.
 Jim Krahulec, submitted a proposed standard and five varieties: Black, Chocolate, Copper, Himalayan, and Red to the ARBA’s Standard Committee on June 30, 1995, and a Certificate of Development for the Mini Satin was granted in September of the same year.
 A great effort was made to develope the Mini Satin under Jim Krahulec’s COD, unfortunatey the breed ultimately failed to pass it’s final attempt in Louisville, Kentucky in 1999.

 Below are representative photos of each of the 14 Satin varieties and 18 Mini Satin varieties.
 Please refer to the latest edition of the ASRBA Official Guidebook – available to all ASRBA members, for detailed articles on each variety.
 Not a member?
 Now is the perfect opportunity to join the ASRBA!